Breeding Founders from Microinjection

 - Tail snips or ear notches will be given to the investigator for genotyping analysis.

 - F1 mice from Indels or Ki/+ founder mice from CRISPR microinjection should be sequenced to confirm gene editing.

 - In order to preserve the transgenic line, the CMGM could retain two Tg/+ males and two Tg/+ females for future breeding.

 - The remaining mice will be available to the investigator for experimental use or to characterize the line.

 - Heterozygous breeding will be set up according to the investigators' requests and needs.
 A breeding cage can contain one male and two female mice.
 The females will be separated when they are obviously pregnant.

-- The GTTF will always keep one cage of breeding age transgenic males.
+- The CMGM will always keep one cage of breeding age transgenic males.
 All other mice of the same line will be available for experimental use.

 - Upon the request of an investigator, the wildtype mice will be culled if they are not to be used for experimental purposes.
 These wildtype mice can be used for breeding within the same line.
 Individual investigators may choose to purchase wildtype mice for breeding at their own cost.